BrianJ-4/DIY-RubberDucky-Scripts/README.md

-# PowershellScripts
+# DIY-RubberDucky-Scripts
-Collection of Powershell scripts to use with my Digispark rubber ducky
+Collection of Powershell scripts to use with my DIY Rubber Duckies

 * PowershellPayload.ino
   * Uploaded to Digikey device